bids-standard/bids-specification/src/99-appendices/03-hed.md

 which tools will replace by the actual column value when the annotations are assembled for analysis.

-Example: An accompanying `_events.json` sidecar describing both categorical and value columns of the previous example.
+Example: An accompanying `events.json` sidecar describing both categorical and value columns of the previous example.
-The `Duration` column is also annotated as a value column.
+The `duration` column is also annotated as a value column.

 ```JSON
 {